smrfeld/phys_dbd/README.md

 ## About

 This repo. implements a TensorFlow package for modeling stochastic reaction networks with a dynamic PCA model.
-Please see [this] paper for technical details:
+[Please see this paper for technical details](https://arxiv.org/abs/2109.05053):
 ```
 O. K. Ernst, T. Bartol, T. Sejnowski and E. Mjolsness.
-Physics-based machine learning for modeling stochastic IP3-dependent calcium dynamics.
-In preparation.
+Physics-based machine learning for modeling stochastic IP3-dependent calcium dynamics. arXiv:2109.05053
 ```
 The original implementation in the paper is written in Mathematica and can be found [here](https://github.com/smrfeld/physics-based-ml-reaction-networks).
 The Python package developed here translates these methods to `TensorFlow`.